codeWithHak/cli-number-guessing-game/README.md

-# cli-number-guessing-game
+# CLI Number Guessing Game

-This is a CLI based number guessing game.
+This is a CLI based number guessing game developed with TypeScript, NodeJs and Inquirer.